Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: Introduction

 It is then reasonable to find detection methods specific to the component of interest.
 Focusing on RWA, the simplicity and generally well-understood dynamics of these devices have allowed the development of more specialized techniques capable of leveraging expert knowledge.
 This has led to extremely detailed models to predict vibrations in the RWA \cite{masterson_development_2002, longato_microvibration_2023}.
 Although accurate, such models are unsuitable for anomaly detection during space missions, as they usually involve signals not available outside ground tests.

 The problem of fault and anomaly detection for RWAs has been analyzed mainly through machine learning \cite{bellali_parameter_2012, abdel_aziz_efficient_2024}.
 Although these methods have been effective in their purpose, they consider the behavior of the electric motor rather than focusing on the friction torque, so they are not so precise in determining abnormal behavior of the latter.
 This was done only recently using unsupervised machine learning \cite{naik_using_2020}, but considering only normal and abnormal behavior, that is, without isolation of the anomaly.
+Although research have been done considering different possible anomalies, their are limited to increases in either dry or viscous friction \cite{riveiros_real-time_2024}.

 Closely related to RWAs, rotary machinery analysis is a richer field of literature.
 Although purely model-based approaches have been proposed in the past \cite{loparo_fault_2000}, they are usually focused on alterations in the vibration patterns of the machine.
-Most of the research is based on data-driven techniques, capable of assessing a wider variety of faulty conditions usually related to problems in the bearings, as highlighted in the survey \cite{hamadache_comprehensive_2019}.
+Most of the research is based on data-driven techniques, capable of assessing a wider variety of faulty conditions usually related to problems in the bearings \cite{hamadache_comprehensive_2019}.

-Most of the rotary machinery analysis techniques follow a common approach: first, some signals are measured from the machine (usually displacement or acceleration), then features are extracted (statistical ones like mean and variance, or frequency-related like Power Spectral Density), and finally, some machine learning methods are used to determine the status of the machine from these features.
+Most of the rotary machinery analysis techniques follow a common approach: first, some signals are measured from the machine (usually displacement or acceleration), then features are extracted (statistical ones like mean and variance, or frequency-related like Power Spectral Density), and finally, some machine learning methods are used to determine the status of the machine.
 Such methods include nearest neighbor \cite{mechefske_fault_1992}, neural networks \cite{li_detection_1998}, SVM \cite{sugumaran_effect_2011}, linear regressions \cite{rocchi_fault_2014}, or Broad Learning Systems (BLS) \cite{liu_fault_2023}, among others.

-These methods have achieved important improvements in recent years by incorporating knowledge of a model of the machine, leading to the family of methods known as hybrid methods \cite{leturiondo_validation_2017}.
+These methods have achieved important improvements in recent years by incorporating knowledge of a model of the machine, leading what is known as hybrid methods \cite{leturiondo_validation_2017}.
 A popular technique is to fuse these two sources of knowledge through Physics Informed Machine Learning (PIML), which has experienced a rapid development in the last years \cite{shen_machine_2023}.